wetterkrank/flymon/README.md

 For locations, use IATA codes or check out [Kiwi's locations API](https://tequila.kiwi.com/portal/docs/tequila_api/locations_api).
 For dates, you can use a wide range of expressions -- whatever can be parsed by PHP's [`strtotime()`](https://www.php.net/manual/en/function.strtotime.php).
+For return trip search, both max and min days at destination must be specified.
+If none are set, we search for one way.

 Examples:
 ```